zzamboni/zzamboni.org/content/post/2017-11-16-my-elvish-configuration-with-commentary.md

 ## Directory and command navigation and history {#directory-and-command-navigation-and-history}

 Elvish comes with built-in location and command history modes.
 I use the `narrow` module, which allow for more customization, including pre- and after- hooks for each of the modes.
-I use the default binding for history mode (`C-r`), but change the location mode binding to `Alt-l` to avoid conflicting with the binding of `C-l` to "clear screen" in `readline-binding`.
+I use the default binding for history mode (<kbd>C-r</kbd>), but change the location mode binding to <kbd>Alt-l</kbd> to avoid conflicting with the binding of <kbd>C-l</kbd> to "clear screen" in `readline-binding`.
 I disable the lastcmd binding because it is taken over by the `bang-bang` module below.

 ```elvish
 use narrow